JMacioce/Connectify/README.md

 # Connectify
-An address book MVC app that let's you manage connections and link with friends!
+An address book MVC app that let's you manage friends and connect with them!

 My First Business-Scale Project!